Table of Contents

 Sister Jean returned to California to teach after completing her education.
 She earned a B.A. from Mount St. College (now Mount St. University) in Los Angeles in 1949 and an M.A. from the Loyola University of Los Angeles (now Loyola University) in 1961.

-Sister Jean Height & Weight
+Her Height & Weight

 Sister Jean is a beloved figure in basketball, known for her spiritual guidance and unwavering support of the Loyola Ramblers men’s basketball team.